hadley/adv-r/Exceptions-Debugging.md

 ### Browsing on error

-It's also possible to  start `browser` automatically when an error occurs, by setting `option(error = browser)`.
+It's also possible to  start `browser` automatically when an error occurs, by setting `options(error = browser)`.
 This will start the interactive debugger in the environment in which the error occurred.
 Other functions that you can supply to `error` are:

 * `recover`: a step up from `browser`, as it allows you to drill down into any of the calls in the call stack.
 This is useful because often the cause of